andrecp/pipedev-presentation/README.md

 ansible-playbook 01_create_vm.yml
 ```

 Voila!
 If you go to https://cloud.digitalocean.com/droplets/ you should be able to see your VM!
-2 GB Ram / 40 GB of disk / 2 cores with your ssh key
+2 GB Ram / 40 GB of disk / 2 cores with your ssh key.

+It will print back the droplet id and the IP.
+You will need those.
+Ansible does allow for dynamic inventories and there were better ways to do it but we will skip for this tutorial.

 You can also ssh to it with